GiannaW/HackMit/README.md

 # HackMit
-This is the code me and my team created for social good for the Hackthon HackMit 2019!
+This is the code my team and I created for social good for the Hackathon HackMit 2019!